edgedb/easy-edgedb/chapter9/index.md

 > y
 ```

+In a case such as this you might feel the need to make sure that EdgeDB has understood what you have asked it to do before typing `edgedb migrate`.
 Looking at the ddl output in the most recent `.edgeql` migration file in our `migrations` folder shows what commands were used to change the link:

 ```edgeql
 ALTER TYPE default::Person {